-Iron deficiency anemia is a condition in which the body does not have enough healthy red blood cells due to a shortage of iron.
-It is common among older adults, with possible causes including nutritional deficiencies, blood loss, taking certain medications, and poor absorption.
+Iron deficiency anemia is common among older adults, with possible causes including nutritional deficiencies, blood loss, taking certain medications, and poor absorption.

 The body uses iron in the production of red blood cells (RBCs), which transport oxygen around the body.
 Without sufficient iron, a person may not be able to produce enough healthy RBCs to satisfy the body’s needs.
 The result may be iron deficiency anemia, which can cause symptoms such as fatigue, weakness, and shortness of breath.

 A person typically receives iron from their diet.
 However, a dietary deficiency or the body’s inability to use iron correctly can lead to iron deficiency anemia.
 This condition is common among older adults due to multiple contributing factors that can affect how the body gets or uses dietary iron.